-The Site falls partially within the North Bethesda Transportation Demand Management (TDM) District and will be subject to two (2) Transportation Mitigation Agreements (TMAGs).
+The Site falls entirely within the North Bethesda Transportation Management District (TMD) as well as in two different Subdivision Staging Policy (SSP) Areas and White Flint 1 and White Flint 2 Sector Plan Areas and will be subject to two (2) Transportation Mitigation Agreements (TMAGs).
 White Flint properties within the Plan area are required to support the mode share goals of the Sector Plan, which has a 50 percent Non-Auto Driver Mode Share (NADMS) goal.
 Stabilized projects are subject to enforcement surveys and-when necessary-mitigation based on various stages of development per the Master Plan.
-Staff will continue working with the Applicant during the review of the Site Plan to develop a TMAG program for the entire Site that supports the NADMS goals of the White Flint and White Flint 2 Sector Plans.
+Staff will continue working with the Applicant during the review of the Site Plan(s) and MCDOT will work with the Applicant to develop a TDM program for the entire Site that supports the NADMS goals of the White Flint and White Flint 2 Sector Plans.